 That in itself has created a problem, a problem of fiction over fact, as we immediately think of the hype, the Hollywood Blockbuster, instead of the practical application.
 And the truth is there are legitimate uses, real applications that can be applied right now to help us enhance our advertising, marketing plans and even product development.

-The challenge is how do we separate the science fiction from the fact?
+The challenge is thus: how do we separate the science fiction from the fact?

-Here’s a list of 4 ways you can use AI today to make your life as a marketer easier (tho’ we are not wholly convinced by number 4…yet!).
+Here’s a list of 4 ways you can use AI today to make your life as a marketer easier (though we’re not wholly convinced by number four…yet).

 1. Use an open source deep learning tool